Bioconductor/BBS/Doc/prerelease_and_release_checklist.md

   Verify that there are no <NA>s in output.
 Collate package descriptions with biocViews:::getPackageDescriptions().

-- Modify the file /about/removed-packages/ on the web site to indicate the packages that were removed with this release.
-  Link to the last-good landing page of each package.

 - Edit inst/scripts/BiocInstaller.dcf in BiocInstaller to change relevant variables.
 This will automatically push soon after being committed.